samsonkim/product-info-ingestion/README.md

 ## Building and running the application

-To build and package the application.
-From the command line:
+To build and package the application from the command line:

 ```
 mvn clean package